aryanvx/run-aware/README.md

 This is a **biometric feedback system** built specifically for teen distance runners.
 Think **Strava vibes** but with a little more focus on *your* body and a little less flexing on the timeline.
 I kept the interface **clean**, the colors **athletic**, and the data **meaningful**.
 You log your metrics, the system tells you what your body's saying back.

 ## **User Preferences**
 Simple, everyday language. **Data should be clear**—not something you need a sports science degree to decode.
+Me personally, I really liked what the peeps at **MyTrainingForecast** did, thanks Cyril if you're reading this!

 ## **System Architecture**
 This MVP’s running off a **simple frontend system**, no backend magic yet.
 Just data input, visualizations, and feedback.
 All static for now.
 Here’s how it’s structured: